The first draft of ▲Church Publishing’s White Paper on Security is complete but needs to be edited, especially its long bibliography. Media requests.

-In two telephone calls Church placed to the Department of Homeland Security requesting a definition of Pursuit Lead Cable, specifically what one is, which Departments, organizations, agencies, or bureaus they’re disseminated to, if there’s judicial review, and what the intended outcome of each Pursuit Lead Cable is, plus an email sent to firstname.lastname@example.org, Church Publishing failed to receive a reply after communicating the Company wished to publish its ‘White Paper on Security’ today, 8/11/2014.
+In two telephone calls ▲Church placed to The Department of Homeland Security requesting a definition of Pursuit Lead Cable like what it is, which departments, offices, agencies, or bureaus they’re disseminated to, if there’s judicial review, and what’s intended for each Pursuit Lead Cable outcome, plus an email sent to firstname.lastname@example.org, ▲Church Publishing failed to receive a reply after communicating that it wished to publish “On Security” today, 8/11/2014.

-‘White Paper on Security’ will be published within three days of receipt of this information or September 8th, 2014- whichever comes sooner.
-Unfortunately, in interest of expediency, confirmation of receipt of this Freedom of Information Act (FOIA) request has not yet been received from Homeland Security.
+“On Security” will be published within three days of receipt of this information or September 8th, 2014- whichever comes sooner.
+Unfortunately, confirmation of receipt of this Freedom of Information Act (FOIA) request has not been expediently received from Homeland.

 Second Update: 9-9-14

-However, this FOIA Officer explains the FOI Act does not require its government to answer questions.
-Instead FOIA requires government officials to release documents.
-In Church Publishing’s opinion, a “perfected request” includes a document’s title or reference number.
-But if a request for public information has to include a description of unseen records then it would be impossible for Americans to obtain any information without a government leak.
-Said another way, ▲Church Publishing can reasonably describe information its seeks inside a document but it would have absolutely no way to describe the document.
+An FOIA Officer explained The Act does not require its government to answer questions.
+Instead, FOIA requires government officials to release documents.
+A “perfected request” may include a document title or reference number but if the request for public information has to include a description of unseen records then it would be impossible for Americans to obtain any information without a government leak. ▲Church Publishing can describe information its seeks inside a document but it has no way to describe that document.

-In a letter also dated September 9th but referenced September 11th and received by Church Publishing on September 12th, 2014 The U.S. Department of Homeland Security claims to be processing this request for information regarding Pursuit Lead Cables, “If any responsive records are located they will be reviewed for determination of releaseability.”
+In another letter dated September 9th referenced by DHS on September 11th and received by ▲Church on September 12th, Homeland Security claimed to be processing this request for information pertaining to Pursuit Lead Cable despite any second request.
+A DHS employee said separately, “If any responsive records are located they will be reviewed for determination of releaseability.”